gterzian/spidermonkey_servo/README.md

 - `mozjs-sys`: low-level Rust bindings to the C++ API.
 In Servo these are used as `use js::jsapi`, `use js::jsval`, and `js::glue`.
 - `mozjs`: Higher-level bindings that hide the SpiderMonkey API behind idiomatic Rust API.
 In Servo these are used as `use js::rust`.

+Servo uses these bindings, as well as other code found in Servo itself at `components/script/dom/bindings`.
+The generated code deals with mundane low-level matters that makes Rust objects integrate with the SpiderMonkey runtime(in JS and Wasm) and vice-versa; the manually written code consists of utilities used across Servo's `script` crate that make it easier to integrate the Web Platform with SpiderMonkey.
+In particular, integration with the SpiderMonkey garbage collector is an important concern, which is best deal with through shared utilities to avoid programming mistakes.
+Servo comes with a large set of such utilities, resulting from the initial investment that Mozilla made into Servo.

+One issue with these utilities, probably resulting from the fact that it was unthinkable within Mozilla to use anything but SpiderMonkey, is the tight-coupling of these utilities to SpiderMonkey.
+Another issue is that Web Platform code in Servo's script crate often uses the low-level SpiderMonkey API directly(via `js::jsapi`), which defeats some of the benefits in terms of avoiding programming errors provided by the more general utilities.

 ## The problem of a lack of modularity

 Implementation of DOM objects, part of the Web platform, are peppered with unsafe calls to `js::jsapi`: unsafe, non-idiomatic, and tightly-coupled to the SpiderMonkey API.